a-parris21/BTI325-A6/README.md

 ## Notice
 Please note that the application was previously hosted on Heroku.
 Due to changes in hosting arrangements, the previous hosting service is no longer available.
 As a result, the live version of the app is currently inaccessible.

+Additionally, the MongoDB database used in the previous setup has been closed due to inactivity.
+To use the application, you will need to update the database connection information and user credentials in the following files:

+- data-service.js: Update the database connection information to reflect the new MongoDB instance.
+- data-service-auth.js: Modify the connection details and any user authentication settings as needed.

 The repository is now intended for local development and testing purposes.